Skip to content

 1. Thorne L-Glutamine Powder — Best Overall

-Single-ingredient, pharmaceutical-grade L-glutamine powder with NSF Certified for Sport status — meaning every production batch is tested against more than 270 WADA-prohibited substances.
+Single-ingredient, free-form L-glutamine powder with NSF Certified for Sport status — meaning every production batch is tested against more than 270 WADA-prohibited substances.
 Zero additives, fillers, or excipients.
 Available in 180g (36 servings) and 540g (108 servings).

 Limitation: Among the highest cost-per-gram of certified glutamine.
 The premium is justified for tested athletes; harder to defend for general users.